lab9k/Internet-of-Things-Registry/README.md

-# Register Slimme Apparaten
+# Internet of Things Registry
-This application shows all registered smart devices on a map of Amsterdam.
+This application shows all registered smart devices on a map.
 If zoomed out, they are clustered together.
 To see the individual smart devices, zoom in or click on a cluster.
 The smart devices are divided in several categories and types, depending on the kind of data that they collect.
 Users can also fill out a form to contact the owner of a smart device to ask questions about the data.

 ## Requirements
 - npm